Model & Strategy

 Before launching City Health Works, Manmeet was an advisor to the Earth Institute’s One Million Community Health Worker Campaign.
 Manmeet is a Third Millennium Human Rights Fellow and a GLG Social Impact Fellow.
 She was selected as the 2012 Alumni Social Innovator by the Social Enterprise Program at Columbia Business School.

-City Health Works currently serves 400 patients, influencing the quality of care in multiple healthcare systems in New York and New Jersey, and closing critical gaps in psychosocial care.
+City Health Works currently serves more than 400 patients across two cities in New York – Harlem & Albany, influencing the quality of care in multiple healthcare systems and closing critical gaps in psychosocial care.
+They have served over 2,000 clients to date.